 What to Avoid When Breeding Different Types of Angelfish

 The first thing to consider is the parents’ temperament.
 Don’t pair aggressive angelfish.
-It is possible to breed the aggression out of angelfish.
-But for the most part, you are better off breeding angels with calm attributed.
+It is possible to breed aggression out of angelfish.
+But for the most part, you are better off breeding angels with calm attributes.
 Otherwise, they could cause serious harm to one another.

 Also, to produce unique offspring, it isn’t enough to simply buy and pair different types of angelfish.
 You have to consider the quality of the angels you have chosen to breed.
 First of all, local stores don’t always have the best angelfish.